 2. Reducing meat consumption saves water

-About 29% of the total water footprint of the agricultural sector in the world is related to the production of animal products.
+About 29% of the total water footprint of the world’s agricultural sector is related to animal product production.
 (1)

 1x 200g beef burger uses as much water as = 30 x 5-minute showers